cholu6768/cholu6768/README.md

 ### Hi there i'm Fernando 👋 Welcome to my profile!

 I am a recent Industrial Engineering graduate looking for opportunities as a junior data analyst.
-I'm also a data analyst volunteer at TechLabs which is a non-profit that offers web dev, data science, UX/UI and deep learning bootcamps.
+Currently i'm a data analyst volunteer at TechLabs which is a non-profit that offers web dev, data science, UX/UI and deep learning bootcamps.

 - 🔭 I’m currently working on projects for my portfolio
 - 🌱 I’m currently learning SQL